The People in the Cemetery

 Over 220 sick babies and young children with their medical staff and equipment, came to the perceived safety of Calderstones, immediately before the outbreak of the Second World War.
 Sadly, many were to die shortly after their admission.
 Thirteen of these very young children were to be buried in individual graves, in a most prominent position at the entrance to the cemetery.
 Their details can be found in the Booth Hall babies section.

 The care that was provided was intended to be of a permanent nature; people were not expected to be discharged and until the early 1960's most were compulsorily detained.
-The Institution, or Asylum, was renamed as a Hospital after the introduction of the National Health Service in 1948, but "hospital" can be seen to be a misleading term; the vast majority of Calderstones people were not physically ill and required no medical treatment, they required varying degrees of social care, and in that sense, Calderstones might be better described as an enormous institutional home for people with different abilities and disabilities.
+The Institution, or previously, the Asylum, was renamed as a Hospital after the introduction of the National Health Service in 1948, but "hospital" can be seen to be a misleading term.
+The vast majority of Calderstones people were not physically ill and required no medical treatment, they required varying degrees of social care, and in that sense, Calderstones might be better described as an enormous institutional home for people with different abilities and disabilities.

 Hopefully, as you read through the following notes and records you will keep in mind some of these people.